Pugyuru: Tankoubon

 Except for volume 3, the volumes each include a bonus comic at the end of the book.
 There is also a bonus comic on the inside of the dust cover.

 Anime

-The "Pugyuru" anime was broadcast on April 12, 2004 on Kids Station during the Anime Paradise block.
+A Pugyuru anime was broadcast on April 12, 2004 on Kids Station during the Anime Paradise block.
 Thirteen episodes total.

 Each episode is based on two to four strips from the original manga.
 The ending animation for each episode is different every time and is also based on strips from the original manga.